Board Committees

 - The ROC shall ensure that the risk management function has adequate staff and resources and carry out their responsibilities independently, objectively and effectively.

-- The Committee shall be responsible for the appointment/selection, remuneration, and dismissal of the Chief Risk Officer (CRO).
+- The Committee shall be responsible for the appointment/selection, remuneration, performance assessment, and dismissal of the Chief Risk Officer (CRO).

 - It shall ensure that the risk management function has adequate resources and effectively oversees the risk-taking activities of the group.